rPhase/justwebprojects/meal-finder/README.md

 - Display meals in DOM with image and hover effect
 - Click on meal to see the details in modal object
 - Click on generate button to fetch & display a random meal
+- Search by category/area by clicking on tags